Finland: conservative revolution is coming?

 But pro-NATO?

 Yes, because they are really anti-Russian.
 Their main theme was about saving Finland.
 From what?
 This is clear populism.
 Because if you have in mind that Finland needs to be saved, then you can put anything in this.
 It shall be saved from the Greens?
 NATO?
 Street gangs?
 Islam?
 One of their slogans was “Vote for the True Finns, you know why!”
-It is as if they said: vote for us, because we are anti-immigrant.
-They are really good at shaping this kind of dog whistling in our discourse.
+It is as if they said: vote for us because we are anti-immigrant.
+They are perfect at shaping this kind of dog whistling in our discourse.

 The main problem with them is, in my view, the same as with the Five Star Movement in Italy.
 They do not have genuine political experience and so it is easy for them to disagree with everything.
 That’s why conservatives might not create a coalition with them.
 Am I right?